doctorpot1/ScareAway-demo/README.md

         - after 14 days and no new cases link to that spot will be orange
         - after 28 days and no new cases link to that spot will be yellow
         - after 42 days and no new cases link to that spot will be cleared
+    - Heatmap sizing
+        - size to cover the entire building
+        - >10 new cases link to that spot will have the size increase by 10%
+        - >50 new cases link to that spot will have the size increase by 20%
+        - >100 new cases link to that spot will have the size increase by 30%
     - Option to let people turn on and off location service so they will have a dot on the map to more easily identify if they are close
     - So people whom have no real need to be there, will not stay or go to that places, and risk getting the virus from people whom are there frequently
 - Geofencing of all know cases and cluster and notify the user when they are entering a hotspot: